patrik3046/user-backup-plugin/README.md

+# Introduction

+This is a personally updated and developed version of the open source User-Backup-Plugin owned by the Gerhardt Informatics Kft.
+The original source code can be found the following link: https://git.gerhardt.io/patrik3046/user-backup-plugin

 # How to use the plugin

 ## Set the directory for the files

-Open the `../User-Backup-Plugin/src/main/resources/jsons.path` file and replace the whole context with your own directory's absolute path.
+You will need a new environment variable called `JSONS_PATH`.
+The value should be the directory absolute path where the JSON files will be.

 ## Set the realm name

-Open the `../User-Backup-Plugin/src/main/resources/realm.name` file and replace the whole context with the realm's name which will have the plugin.
+You will need a new environment variable called `REALM_NAME`.
+The value should be the realm's name where you want to use the plugin.

 ## Build the project